Ecotrust/madrona-priorities/docs/data_prep.md

     It is highly recomended to simplify AFTER necessary changes to the attribute table are completed.
     Make sure that the simplification technique maintains topology (i.e. doesnt leave gaps between polygons).
     ArcGIS uses a `RESOLVE_ERRORS` flag in the `Simplify Polygon` tool.
-    The NPLCC data is simplified to a tolerance of 2100 meters to smooth out the 2km raster artifacts.

 ## Metadata
 - Complete the xls metadata file describing the dataset: